Skip to main content

 Festive

-Umm Ali is a warm, comforting bread pudding dessert, like Middle Eastern bread pudding.
-Puff pastry or bread is torn into pieces, mixed with nuts (almonds, pistachios, raisins), then baked in sweetened milk with cream and vanilla.
-The top becomes golden and crispy while the inside stays custardy.
-Often flavored with cardamom or cinnamon.
-Served warm, Umm Ali is especially popular during cooler months and Ramadan.
-The name means 'Ali's Mother' - legend says it was created to celebrate a sultan's victory.
-Found in restaurants, cafes, and home kitchens across Saudi Arabia.
+Umm Ali is the Middle Eastern take on bread pudding, served warm.
+Puff pastry or bread is torn up, mixed with almonds, pistachios, and raisins, then baked in sweetened milk with cream and vanilla.
+The top goes golden and crisp while the inside stays custardy, and it is often scented with cardamom or cinnamon.
+It is most popular in the cooler months and during Ramadan.
+The name means 'Ali's Mother,' and the story goes that it was created to mark a sultan's victory.
+You will find it in restaurants, cafes, and home kitchens across Saudi Arabia.

 vegetarianContains: WheatContains: DairyContains: EggsContains: Tree Nuts